nfagerlund/terraform/website/docs/cli/run/index.html.md

 When people refer to "running Terraform," they generally mean performing these provisioning actions in order to affect real infrastructure objects.
-The Terraform binary has many subcommands for a wide variety of administrative actions, but these basic provisioning tasks are the core of Terraform.
+The Terraform binary has many other subcommands for a wide variety of administrative actions, but these basic provisioning tasks are the core of Terraform.

 Terraform's provisioning workflow relies on three commands: `plan`, `apply`, and